kevgo/text-runner/documentation/user-defined-actions.md

 # User-defined actions

-If the [built-in actions](built-in-actions.md) and [external actions](external-actions.md) aren't enough, you can write custom actions in JavaScript.
+If the [built-in actions](built-in-actions.md) and [available plugins](external-actions.md) aren't enough, you can write your own custom actions in JavaScript.

 ## Example 1: Hello world